iusrepo/wishlist/.github/contributing.md

 This wishlist is used to request new packages for the IUS repository.
 Before creating a request, [check and see if one already exists][issues].
-You can also check in our [iuscommunity-pkg][iuscommunity-pkg] organization to see if a repository already exists for that package.  **If you need to report an issue or request an update for an existing package, file an issue on that repository, not here.**
+You can also check in our [iusrepo][iusrepo] organization to see if a repository already exists for that package.  **If you need to report an issue or request an update for an existing package, file an issue on that repository, not here.**

 After verifying your request is actually new, [create an issue][create] in this repository.
 A template will be provided; please make sure to complete all